 Alliteration, slant rhymes, eye rhymes and whatever else you want to throw into the poetry salad, are all techniques of writing craft that can be honed and improved.
 Often in books about the art of prose fiction, writing craft at the level of the word is replaced in favour of studying plot, characterisation etc.

 This is of course, just as important; but disregarding the building blocks that create them is like making an amazing cake decoration around a dry sponge.
 Future you will not only be practised in the art of storytelling but in slight of hand at the language level that drives the magic home for the reader.

 4. I’ve Been to Writing Hell and Back: There’s Nothing You Can’t Throw at Me

 Learning the craft of poetry and writing yourself out of it can feel like you’re Houdini writhing in a straightjacket.
 We can’t just write whatever the hell we want, how we want, in the same way we can with prose.

 All our thoughts and imagery (encased within theme and subject) have to be accordance with metrical beat, line breaks and form; particularly if we’ve chosen something more traditional like the sonnet or the villanelle.

 But Sophie, I’ll just write in free verse!
 Well, free verse is not strictly as ‘free’ as its name suggests.
-Highly acclaimed poets that utilise this form may seem as though they’re doing whatever the hell they want, but not surprisingly, they’re not.
+Highly acclaimed poets that utilise this form may seem as though they’re doing whatever, but not surprisingly, they’re not.